Employee Productivity: Everything You Need to Know

 More and more employers have begun to support employees working remotely.
 Remote workers tend to be more productive, work more hours, take less sick time, and are typically more engaged.

 If you need additional information on employee productivity, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.